Using components: CDC Database Source

 How It Works

-CDC works by maintaining a snapshot table in your database that stores the state of your data from the previous pipeline run.
+Snapshot CDC works by maintaining a snapshot of your data from the previous pipeline run.
 On each subsequent run, the system compares the current data against this snapshot to identify changes.

 Pipeline Output